By Emily Moore, People Director at Purple Cubed

 The saying goes ‘make hay when the sun shines’, yet when the sun is blazing through office windows, the pub beer garden is beckoning and colleagues are jetting off to far flung destinations, keeping up productivity in the workplace in summer can be easier said than done.

-If employees feel engaged in the workplace, they’ll be motivated to keep output levels up, so here are some top tips to keep employees motivation, engagement and productivity levels as high as the August pollen count…
+If employees feel engaged in the workplace, they’ll be motivated to keep output levels up, so here are some top tips to keep motivation, engagement and productivity levels as high as the summer pollen count…

 Flexible working options are free and effective – they boost engagement and, according to the ILM, 82% of managers believe they increase productivity.
 People feel trusted and empowered to get on with things and go the extra mile.